 My hope is that sustainability in fashion will be the normal rather than the exception.
 This covers everything from the fabrics and practices used in production to the garment workers producing the products.
 I would also love to see greater acceptability of second-hand fashion as a preferable choice of sustainable fashion.

 Lulu’s Fashion Flair was founded as an antidote to the planet consuming fast fashion industry.
-We created a carefully curated collection of preloved and sustainable designer pieces so you can make earth-friendly, fabulous fashion choices.
+We created a carefully curated collection of preloved and sustainable brand name and designer pieces so you can make earth-friendly, fabulous fashion choices.
 Check out our full range here.